Dolly Montoya Castaño

-Dolly Montoya Castaño (Pereira, May 26, 1948), also known as Dolly Montoya, is a university professor and Colombian scientist.

-She served as the rector of the National University of Colombia for the period of 2018–2021 and was re-elected for the period of 2021–2024.
-She is the first woman to hold the position of rector at this institution.
+Dolly Montoya Castaño (born May 26, 1948), is a Colombian university professor and scientist, and former rector of the National University of Colombia.
+She was re-elected for the period 2021–2024, having already served in 2018–2021 when she became the first woman to hold the position.

 In addition to promoting academic research for some of the most vulnerable communities in the country, she directed the Institute of Biotechnology (Instituto de Biotecnología, IBUN) between 1987 and 1995.